-What churches can do when students are home on Christmas break
+What churches can do when students are home on break

-College students returning for winter break often long to reconnect with old friends, their former youth leaders, and others in the church who were an important part of their faith development.
+College students returning home on break or for the summer often long to reconnect with old friends, their former youth leaders, and others in the church who were an important part of their faith development.
 That is not always as easy as it sounds.

 After years of being active in your church they are no longer part of the youth ministry, and not ready for adult ministries yet.
 So how can churches minister to their college students when they return for break?